Sesame Logo

 These B vitamins collectively support cellular processes and metabolism, ensuring that our bodies efficiently utilize the nutrients we consume.

-Rich source of plant-based protein
+Rich in plant-based protein

 Promotes immune system support and blood cell formation